Mark Stone: Personal life

 Stone was born in Winnipeg, Manitoba, to parents Rob and Jackie.
-He attended Westwood Collegiate.
-His older brother, Michael, also plays in the NHL as a defenceman with the Calgary Flames.
+He attended Westwood Collegiate high school.
+His older brother, Michael, also played in the NHL as a defenceman with the Calgary Flames.
 The two have competed against each other in the WHL as well as in the 2010 Memorial Cup, as Michael played for the Calgary Hitmen.
 The two played against each other at the NHL level for the first time on January 31, 2015, when the Senators defeated the Arizona Coyotes 7–2.
+Stone is the brother in law of Cody Ceci, who currently plays for the Los Angeles Kings; Stone and Ceci are married to sisters Hayley and Jamie, who Stone and Ceci both met when they played for the Ottawa Senators.
+The Stones have one child, a girl.